 However, as adults we now have the capacity to more fully curate the experiences, circumstances, and the life we want to create.
 How so?
-Good question.
 We, whether we know it or not, have full authority over our thoughts, the words we say, and the choices we make.
 These are the things that shape what we experience.

 Accept the past, but don't get stuck in that old story.

 That story can be a self-defeating loop that prevents you from being your most grown and fabulous self.
 We can't change the past, but we can decide how we'd like to move forward.
-Once that first step is complete, it's time to start changing that narrative by becoming aware of the story we tell ourselves (both internally and to other people) and begin the re-write where necessary.
+Once that step is complete, it's time to start changing that narrative by becoming aware of the story we tell ourselves (both internally and to other people) and begin the re-write where necessary.

-Second, recognize that we are not our thoughts.
+Second, we must recognize that we are not our thoughts.
 Once we understand that some of our thoughts aren't doing us any favors, we can intentionally create new ways to think about ourselves and change how we talk about our experience.
 In the article Victim to Victor, there's a crazy story about how the writer didn't realize she was creating her own drama until someone else pointed it out.